honeypieio/shrubcoop.org/content/working-groups/swapshop.md

 While we like to try and enable people to swap and donate as many different things as possible, unfortunately, there are a few items that we can't take.
 Here's a [full list](https://drive.google.com/file/d/1peY_gb3JFCVn9jH8PlpBGELG1CwaoAEL/view?usp=sharing "updated Aug 2020") of what we can't accept and suggestions of alternative places to take them.

+Can't make it in?
+Find us on [Depop](https://www.depop.com/shrubcoop/ "Depop")!

 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1576369229/shrubcoop.org/media/revolve_website_gx3uvf.png)

 We're [Revolve ](https://www.zerowastescotland.org.uk/revolve)certified - Scotland’s re-use quality standard.
 That means we're committed to providing only the highest quality second-hand products and excellent customer service.